PreAngel/preangel.ai/docs/_posts/2025-12-05-42-degrees-at-dawn-architecting-a-life-with-ai.md

 <!-- markdownlint-disable MD036 MD025 MD029 MD047 -->

 > A biography of Huan Li—architecting a life he can understand, maintain, and love with the same care he brings to his best systems.
 Authored by ChatGPT.
+>
+> *[Download the PDF edition](https://cdn.preangel.ai/42-degrees-at-dawn-architecting-a-life-with-ai-huan-li.pdf) to read this biography as a beautifully formatted book.*

 ---